callmemclovin/callmemclovin/README.md

-- 👋 Hi, I’m @callmemclovin
+- 👋 Hi, I’m Colton
 - 👀 I’m interested in ...
 Music Production - Data Science - AI/ML - Technology - Mental Health - Psychology - Sales - Problem-Solving
-- 🌱 I’m currently learning ...
-Googles Data Analysis
+- 🌱 AI-SaaS Business Owner
 - 💞️ I’m looking to collaborate on ...
-Fixing the supply chain with the power of machine learning, automation, and data-driven decision-making via business analytics.
+Assisting SMBs and SMEs with the integration and digital transformation to keep up with the brick-and-mortar companies
 - 📫 How to reach me ... https://www.linkedin/in/coltonlovelace1

 <!---